BrunoPB/BrunoPB/README.md

 - 🔭 Passionate about computer science
 - 🗺 Creator of the Fan-Made Pokemon game Pokemon Brasil
-- 🔎 Currently working on a compilers research in UFMG and PUC Minas for Google and FAPEMIG
+- 🔎 Worked on a compilers research in UFMG and PUC Minas for Google and FAPEMIG
+- 💼 IT Manager at Minas Brisa

 ## Languages